 Whether you want advice on which courses to take, need extra help in a course you’re struggling with, or wonder whether you qualify for a program for underrepresented students, we have the answers for you.

 The mission of the Academic Advisement Center is to provide academic advising to Tandon undergraduate students on a range of topics — from major requirements to institute regulations to life-skills development.

 The Center also assists with the review of first-year students’ progress each semester to determine academic standing.
-Academic advisers make decisions regarding the Dean’s List, probation, and disqualification, and send notifications to the students and the respective academic offices and departments.
-Students are directed to meet regularly with their advisers to discuss academic progress and address questions concerning their academic standing.
+Academic advisors make decisions regarding the Dean’s List, probation, and disqualification, and send notifications to the students and the respective academic offices and departments.
+Students are directed to meet regularly with their advisors to discuss academic progress and address questions concerning their academic standing.

-You can make an appointment or drop in to see your academic adviser.
-Find out Who Is Your Undergraduate Adviser.
+You can make an appointment or drop in to see your academic advisor.
+Find out Who Is Your Undergraduate Advisor.

-Albert Academic Planner is an online tool that students and advisers can use collaboratively to plan students’ paths to graduation, term by term.
+Albert Academic Planner is an online tool that students and advisors can use collaboratively to plan students’ paths to graduation, term by term.

 College Survival Tips

-Academic advisers are here to assist you, however, you need to be responsible for your own academic success.
+Academic advisors are here to assist you, however, you need to be responsible for your own academic success.
 The following tips will help you to successfully navigate the road to academic success.